tembo-io/website/blog/2023-09-29-table-version-history/index.md

 COPY startup.sql $PGDATA/startup-scripts
 ```

-Above, this uses a Tembo base image, then installs temporal_tables with Trunk.

-**The content of startup.sql:**
+`startup.sql` enables temporal_tables when Postgres starts.

 ```sql
 CREATE EXTENSION IF NOT EXISTS temporal_tables;
 ```

-Above, this enables the extension when the database starts.

-**I’m running this command to start a Postgres container with temporal_tables:**
+Now that we have the Dockerfile set up, we can build and run the Postgres container.

 ```bash
 docker build -t example-local-image . docker run -it --name local-tembo -p 5432:5432 --rm example-local-image
 ```

-Above, this command builds my container then runs it.
-I have a separate shell open to connect into the container and try things out.

-**I connect into my container like this:**
+In a separate shell, I connect into the Postgres container.

 ```bash
 psql postgres://postgres:postgres@localhost:5432